 The agreement was to sell the home and real property allowing them to divide the proceeds from the sale equally.
-Issues considered by the trial court in this case included spousal maintenance, a life insurance policy on husband in which wife was the named beneficiary, attorneys’ fees and distribution of additional assets and debt.s Upon receiving the trial court’s ruling, Lanny D. Leathers (husband) filed for an appeal.
+Issues considered by the trial court, in this case, included spousal maintenance, a life insurance policy on husband in which wife was the named beneficiary, attorney fees and distribution of additional assets and debts.

-The appellate court found no err in the portion of the order requiring the husband to provide wife with half of his Social Security earnings, so long as the wife’s potential Social Security earnings were also taken into consideration.
-The trial court should reconsider the issue during recalculation of the spousal maintenance award.
+The appellate court found no error in the portion of the order requiring the husband to provide the wife with half of his Social Security earnings, so long as the wife’s potential Social Security earnings were also taken into consideration.
+The trial court should reconsider the issue during the recalculation of the spousal maintenance award.

-The trial court was reversed on the matter of life insurance due to the fact that the issue of life insurance was not listed as a contested issue in the pretrial statement and was not mentioned in closing arguments.
-It was simply included in the post-trial proposed decree provided by the wife and, as such, the trial court was reversed on the issue of life insurance policy ordered maintained for benefit of wife.
+The trial court was reversed on the matter of life insurance due to the fact the failure to include the life insurance issue in the pretrial statement.
+It was simply included in the post-trial proposed decree provided by the wife and, as such, the trial court was reversed on the issue of life insurance policy ordered maintained for benefit of the wife.